Land Sale Procedures

 Surface and Subsurface Resources

 Except to the extent reasonably necessary to construct buildings and improvements on the parcel (or without prior written consent by the TLO), purchasers are not permitted to remove or sell from the parcel any surface resource such as timber, stone, gravel, sand, top soil, or any other material valuable for commercial or off-site purposes until a Quitclaim Deed is conveyed to the purchaser.
-As stated previously, the Trust reserves the mineral estate to all parcels.
-The commercial sale of timber in violation of this restriction is strictly prohibited and will be prosecuted to the full extent of the law.
+The removal, trade, or sale of timber or gravel or any other resources in violation of this restriction is strictly prohibited and will be prosecuted to the full extent of the law.

 Some Trust parcels may contain wetlands.
 Purchasers are responsible for obtaining any necessary permits from the U.S. Army Corps of Engineers prior to construction activities in wetlands.

 It is the responsibility of the purchaser to properly locate improvements within the parcel.
-No improvements may be constructed within platted easements or rights of ways.
-It is the purchaser’s responsibility to obtain all necessary authorizations from federal, state, or local agencies prior to constructing any improvements.
+No improvements may be constructed within platted easements or rights-of-ways.
+It is the purchaser’s responsibility to obtain all necessary authorizations from federal, state, or local agencies prior to constructing any improvements or disposing of resources.

 Properties offered by the Trust are subject to taxes and assessments levied by local taxing authorities.
 After a Contract or Quitclaim Deed has been executed, the purchaser is liable for all taxes and assessments.